 Vadu maanga or Mavadu are tender small raw mangoes which are commonly available during the summer in South India.Usually we make pickles out of these mangoes.The good thing is, we do not use oil for this pickle and salt is the only preservative for this mango pickle.
 My mother is an expert at making this pickle.
 She usually buys Maavadu in bulk and prepares this pickle every year to distribute it to friends and relatives.
 It is a fantastic accompaniment not only with curd rice but also with sambar rice.Every time I make this pickle, all the other pickles get sidelined in my home.

 In a bowl, mix salt, chilli powder and turmeric powder well.

-Take 2 tsp of mustard seeds and grind it with that water and add it back to the mango pickle.
+Take 2 tsp of mustard seeds and grind it with a little oozed out water and add it back to the mango pickle.

 Traditionally, they make this pickle in large quantities and preserve it for a year, so castor oil is applied on the mangoes before pickling, to prevent it from getting spoiled.
 But since I have pickled only 2 kgs and do not like castor oil, I did not apply it.
 If you are making it in bulk, coat the mangoes with a few tsp of castor oil after drying it well.
 Then follow the procedure above.

 Refer more Pickle Varieties from Padhuskitchen